Lok Sabha passes Election Laws (Amendment) Bill 2021 amid din - Mangalorean.com

 Lok Sabha passes Election Laws (Amendment) Bill 2021 amid din

-New Delhi, Dec 20 (IANS) The Lok Sabha on Monday passed the Election Laws (Amendment) Bill, 2021 amid the Opposition’s strong demand for more consultation on it.
+New Delhi: The Lok Sabha on Monday passed the Election Laws (Amendment) Bill, 2021 amid the Opposition’s strong demand for more consultation on it.

 This Bill seeks to link electoral rolls to the Aadhaar number, allowing electoral registration officers to ask for Aadhaar numbers of applicants wanting to register as voters to establish their identity.